-(2) Total investments exclude assets of investment-linked insurance.

-(3) Ping An has implemented IFRS 17 since January 1, 2023, and retrospectively adjusted data for the comparative period as per
+- (2) Total investments exclude assets of investment-linked insurance. - (3) Ping An has implemented IFRS 17 since January 1, 2023, and retrospectively adjusted data for the comparative period as per IFRS 17. - (4) Figures may not match the calculation due to rounding.

-IFRS 17.